greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-User.md

 **Note:**

-*   Be aware that since version 206, the `systemd --user` instance is a per-user process, and not per-session.
+*   Be aware that the `systemd --user` instance is a per-user process, and not per-session.
 The rationale is that most resources handled by user services, like sockets or state files will be per-user (live on the user's home dir) and not per session.
 This means that all user services run outside of a session.
 As a consequence, programs that need to be run inside a session will probably break in user services.
 The way systemd handles user sessions is pretty much in flux.
 See [[1]](https://mail.gnome.org/archives/desktop-devel-list/2014-January/msg00079.html) and [[2]](http://lists.freedesktop.org/archives/systemd-devel/2014-March/017552.html) for some hints on where things are going.
 *   `systemd --user` runs as a separate process from the `systemd --system` process.
 User units can not reference or depend on system units.

 ## Basic setup